discourse/discourse_docker/README.md

 #### `/containers`

-This directory is to contain container definitions for your various Discourse containers.
+This directory is for container definitions for your various Discourse containers.
 You are in charge of this directory, it ships empty.

 #### `/samples`